aquova/bouncer/README.md

 There is also a `$help` command, which will give the syntax for all of the previously listed commands

 For better security, the bot only listens in specific channels for commands, and only accepts commands for users with specific roles.
 These can be specified, along with other parameters, in the `config.json` file, which is not included for obvious security reasons.

-If you wish to run the bot yourself, a rough guide on how to do so is located in `setup.md`, and if you are wanting to run the bot on a Debian-based server (or any with apt-get), there is an easy `setup.sh` installation script.